celo-org/docs/blog/28-02-2023-build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service/build-an-nft-gated-dapp-and-deploy-on-decentralized-hosting-service.md

 ## Introduction

-In the past years, Non-Fungible Token category have gained popularity through myriad of use cases and inventions infuenced by virtual machines.
-The NFT industry witnesses liquidity counting to billions of dollars, and this is only made possible through people's creativity and sustainable blockchain networks such as Celo.
-As a web3 developer, as important as your role is, so you need to understand NFT use cases to build a disruptive Dapp.
+In the past years, the Non-Fungible Token category has gained popularity through the myriad of use cases and inventions influenced by virtual machines.
+The NFT industry witnesses liquidity counting to billions of dollars and this is only made possible through people's creativity and sustainable blockchain networks such as Celo.
+As a web3 developer, as important as your role is, you need to understand NFT use cases to build a disruptive Dapp.

 ## Prerequisites​

-As an extenstion of the previous tutorial on **[how to build a persistent Dapp on Celo using wagmi](https://docs.celo.org/blog/tutorials/build-a-feature-rich-persistent-dapp-on-celo-using-wagmi)**, I have prepared this tutorial to depict one of the many NFT use cases which we will deploy to Celo's testnet - _Alfajores_.
-We will also build a user interface using Nextjs, react and materialUi to interact with the Dapp.
+As an extension of the previous tutorial on **[how to build a persistent Dapp on Celo using wagmi](https://docs.celo.org/blog/tutorials/build-a-feature-rich-persistent-dapp-on-celo-using-wagmi)**, I have prepared this tutorial to depict one of the many NFT use cases which we will deploy to Celo's testnet - _Alfajores_.
+We will also build a user interface using Nextjs, react, and materialUi to interact with the Dapp.
 The frontend will be deployed on Fauna - _a decentralized hosting service_.
-This is an advance tutorial, and it reqiures that you have a sound background in the following areas.
+This is an advanced tutorial, and it requires that you have a sound background in the following areas.

 - Smart contract development using solidity.
-- You should know Javascript and considerable knowledge of typescript.
+- You should know Javascript and have considerable knowledge of typescript.
 - For how to use hardhat for smart contract development, please refer to **[this](https://docs.celo.org/blog/tutorials/getting-started-on-celo-with-hardhat)** and **[this](https://docs.celo.org/blog/tutorials/advance-hardhat-configuration-on-celo-using-plugins)**.

 ## Requirements​